 Shein planned its initial public offering (IPO) for the New York Stock Exchange (NYSE), however, it faced regulatory scrutiny from the US around its supply chain, specifically the source of cotton used in some of its products, its labor policies and ties with China.

 In June 2024, Shein instead turned attention to the LSE and the UK government has said it is delegating the necessary regulatory approval to the Financial Conduct Authority (FCA).
-The UK business secretary, Jonathan Reynolds, has reassured investors the UK will enforce “the highest standards”.
-If the listing does go ahead, it could become one of the LSE’s largest listings of the last decade.
+At the time, the UK business secretary Jonathan Reynolds, reassured investors the UK will enforce “the highest standards”.

-Although no hard dates have been announced publicly, Shein’s management team is expected to meet with institutional investors before the end of this year and the IPO prospectus is being circulated “among select stakeholders”, ahead of its wider release.
+Although no hard dates have been announced publicly, Shein’s management team is expected to meet with institutional investors before the end of 2024 and the IPO prospectus is being circulated “among select stakeholders”, ahead of its wider release.

 What is Shein?